AntoRag/Thesis/src/README.md

 <---------------TO BE DONE--------------->

-## How to launch MoveIt alone
+## How to launch MoveIt! alone

-In both the cases in MoveIt we can select the motion planning pipeline to be implemented.
+In both the cases in MoveIt! we can select the motion planning pipeline to be implemented.
 Currently there are the following pipeline implemented:

 - OMPL **(pipeline:=ompl)**
 - STOMP  **(pipeline:=stomp)**
 - OMPL + CHOMP  **(pipeline:=ompl-chomp)**
 - OMPL + STOMP  **(pipeline:=ompl-stomp)**

-### Simulation MoveIt alone
+### Simulation MoveIt! alone

-To launch a simulation of the robot using MoveIt as motion planning framework we can run the following:
+To launch a simulation of the robot using MoveIt! as motion planning framework we can run the following:

 ```bash
 roslaunch moveit_custom xslocobot_moveit_custom.launch use_gazebo:=true